Mythos finds. Moderne fixes. Every repo, at once.

 Agent Tools and MCP

-Connect any coding agent (Copilot, Cursor, Windsurf, Devin, Codex, Claude Code) to Moderne via MCP.
+Connect any coding agent (Copilot, Cursor, Windsurf, Devin, Codex, Claude Code, Gemini) to Moderne via MCP.
 With LST-based tools in hand, the agent both authors and executes deterministic recipes.
 Agent-agnostic by design.

 -